 If after 3-4 months you still have bumps and lumps on the liposuctioned areas, they may be because of fat death (necrosis).
 See a specialist for a diagnosis of the condition.
 The specialist may ask you to have an x-ray, ultrasound test, or MRI to find out if the lumps are caused by fat necrosis.

 The needle aspiration involves inserting a thin needle into the body to drain the oily content produced by the fat necrosis.
-If the lump is too large to be removed using the needle aspiration technique or it is located in a difficult-to-access place, the surgeon may prefer to remove the lump surgically.
+If the condition is due to fat necrosis, needle aspiration could be an effective approach.